Last update : 2022, March 1st

 - Simple Librarything: Connect a Librarything account to your Hypotheses blog with this plugin, to share its online library with your readers.

-- Statistics: access your traffic statistics (generated using the AwStats tool) directly from your blog dashboard (“Tools > Statistics“).
+- Statistics: access your traffic statistics (generated using Matomo) directly from your blog dashboard (“Tools > Statistics“).
 These statistics are public and cover all the documents published on OpenEdition platforms, and can also be accessed without going through the dashboard of your blog.
+To access statistics generated by AwStats before December 2022, you can consult this page.

 - Isidore Suggestions: developed by the French TGIR Huma-Num, the Isidore portal currently references more than five million publications in the Humanities and Social Sciences from various platforms, including Hypotheses.
 The Isidore Suggestions plugin allows to display a widget of reading suggestions from Isidore on your blog, in connection with your publications.
 The widget also allows you to display a search engine to explore the content referenced on Isidore’s website.
 A complete documentation proposed by Huma-Num is available in French.